NbAiLab/notram/guides/README.md

 # Guides
 A collection of documentation and guides used for creating the NB-models.
 This is used internally as a collaboration tool.
 However, we also hope that it can be useful for other that want to replicate our work.
+The is the complete set of scripts needed going from source to corpus file and HF (HugingFace) dataset.

+The process consists of five separate steps from source to corpus and HuggingFace (HF) daaset.

 ## Specifications
+.
+Process overiew
 * [Internal jsonl-format](text_extraction_format.md)

 ## Creating dataset